What Are the Mother of the Bride's Responsibilities?

 If many relatives and friends on the bride’s side will be traveling from out of town, the mother of the bride is also responsible for reserving hotel rooms for these travelers.
 It is her job to pick a nice hotel that will not impoverish those who stay there.

 She is also responsible for helping the bride choose the reception menu, seat the reception guests, and order stationery, such as invitations, napkins, place cards, and thank-you notes.
 The bride's mother can also help her daughter address invitations and stuff envelopes.
 She may also have to call the florist, the caterer, the wedding director, and others in order to make certain the plans for the wedding and reception are moving along.
 It may be up to her to pick up the bride’s dress and flowers, too.
+They can also take care of coming up with a list for the registry.
+If she feels some gifts are inappropiate like maternity items when the bride isn't expecting or something inappropriate and suggestive, she may choose to talk to the people in advance so the bride doesn't have to.

 A mother of the bride will invariably be invited to most of the showers and fetes for the bride, so she will need to make sure she can attend many of these.
 She may want to enlist a good friend to help her take care of these many details.
 Some of her responsibilities may be lessened, depending on how much the bride wants to do herself.
 Some brides are born planners, and able to execute these kinds of projects largely unaided.

 The bride's mother should try to help make her daughter’s day go as smoothly as possible, without insisting her own tastes or preferences be followed.
 Being unselfish and flexible in her outlook toward the wedding may be the best gift she can give to her daughter.
+In the future, the mother of the bride may also voluntarily help their expecting daughter with things like baby showers, child care, or shopping for must-have pregnancy items.
+This can further extend to babysitting duties in the far future.

 @Pippinwhite: If more couples did what you and your husband did, there wouldn't be nearly as many hurt feelings and "Bridezilla" moments while making wedding plans.
 People tend to be a little wiser and more frugal if it's their own money they're spending.